 In an effort to facilitate our snow removal efforts, please refrain from parking on streets during a storm event.

 See our maps page to view our interactive TOHM map showing all winter priority roads, plow routes and winter maintained sidewalks.
 Once in the TOHM map, click on Layer List on the top right and then Snow Plowing from the list below.

 Snow Clearing Priorities

-Snow removal is performed by the Town of Huntsville's Public Works Department.
+Snow removal on Town of Huntsville roads is performed by our Roads Department.
 While all roads and streets are plowed and/or salted as soon as possible, some higher traffic roads are identified as higher priorities.

 Designated Secondary Routes

 Secondary Routes focus on the streets that link the main routes with

 secondary or residential streets.
 These streets are maintained to a

 centre bare pavement condition and are the Town's second priority after